The Wonder and Amusement of Triangles - Part Two, the Law of Missing Lengths

 This is a little thought about the characteristics of fractions, ignorance of which may lead to errors in calculation, where if a second term is to be placed into the denominator, such that what is in the numerator is to be divided thereby also, it joins the original term and shall be multiplied by it, and it is this new combined product value that the numerator is to be divided by.

-For example, if we had the equation 25 = ( 100 ÷ 2 ) ÷ 2, which of course can be rewritten 25 = ( 50 ) ÷ 2, it can also be expressed by writing it as 25 = [ 100 ÷ ( 2 × 2 ) ], which we also know to be true, so that, when outside of the fraction the extra term is to be divided, when it enters the denominator, it is to be multiplied, and note the change in position of the parentheses.
+For example, if we had the equation 25 = ( 100 ÷ 2 ) ÷ 2, which of course can be rewritten 25 = ( 50 ) ÷ 2, the relationship can also be expressed by writing it all out as 25 = [ 100 ÷ ( 2 × 2 ) ], which we also know to be true, so that, when outside of the fraction the extra term is to be divided, when it enters the denominator, it is to be multiplied, and note the change in position of the parentheses.
 If these ideas are confusing, when looking at a fraction, carefully consider what it is trying to say, and work from there.
-There is also a previous hub on Fractions at The Maths They Never Taught Us - Part Three , the Section entitled There's a Fraction too much Fraction.
+There is also a previous Hub on Fractions at The Maths They Never Taught Us - Part Three , the Section entitled There's a Fraction too much Fraction.

 Last not Least